An enormous amount of staff transition is expected over the next decade and has already begun.

 Right person, right spot is everybody’s goal.
 On a recent trip, my wife and I stayed at a hotel that offered breakfast as a part of the cost of the room.
 We have become accustomed to the usual moderate value of these breakfasts.
 On this particular stay, we were amazed by the quality of the food, but more amazed by the most remarkable staff host.
 We noticed she was interacting with each guest with energy and genuine interest.
 We stayed at this hotel for a couple of days and enjoyed watching her do her thing.
 She was the best customer service person we have ever encountered away from the front desk.
 She is the right person in the right place.

 In my coaching practice, I have dialoged with pastors at all staff levels.
 I enjoy assisting in staff transitions.
 Team choices are critical in this time of major ministry shifts.
 Transition offers a great opportunity to evaluate.
 If you’re building (or rebuilding) a team, take the time to seek some advice and possibly even consider new ministry team models or new individual roles.
 Previous ministry paradigms or roles may not take your church forward.
-Consider your present team dynamics, how your team functions and how you hope to function better in the future.
+Consider your present team dynamics, how your team functions and how you hope to function better in the future with a focus on new generational approaches to work.